bretmullinix/ansible-for-beginners/t4-organizing-your-ansible-code-with-roles/readme.md

-# Working with Ansible Variables
+# Working with Ansible Roles

 Last updated: 06.16.2020

 ## Purpose

-The purpose of this document is to show how to work with Ansible variables.
+The purpose of this document is to show how to work with Ansible roles.

 ## Prerequisites